Sykorajakku/szdc-convert/README.md

 # szdc-convert - Java Semester Project Specification

 Java CLI tool that converts train timetables in XLSX format to more machine-friendly JSON.

-Use `mvn compile` as with any Maven project.
-Run the compiled program, providing the input and output folder paths as arguments.
+## Usage

+1. `mvn install` in `szdc-convert-cli` folder
+2. execute the CLI application with provided arguments: `szdc-convert-cli/target/szdc-convert-cli-1.0-SNAPSHOT-jar-with-dependencies.jar <input folder> <output folder>` (output folder must exist)

 Folder `xlsx` contains input documents and should be used as input folder.
 The JSONs for each `.xlsx` file is then found in the output folder.

 ## Introduction